awsdocs/amazon-ses-developer-guide/doc-source/send-email-authentication-dkim-bring-your-own.md

    In the preceding example, make the following changes:
    + Replace *selector* with a unique name that identifies the key\.
+**Note**
+A small number of DNS providers don't allow you to include underscores \(\_\) in record names\.
+However, the underscore in the DKIM record name is required\.
+If your DNS provider doesn't allow you to enter an underscore in the record name, contact the provider's customer support team for assistance\.
    + Replace *example\.com* with your domain\.
-   + Replace *yourPublicKey* with the public key that you created earlier\.
+   + Replace *yourPublicKey* with the public key that you created earlier and include the `p=` prefix as shown in the *Value* column above\.
 **Note**
+When you publish \(add\) your public key to your DNS provider, it must be formatted as follows:
 You have to delete the first and last lines \(`-----BEGIN PUBLIC KEY-----` and `-----END PUBLIC KEY-----`, respectively\) of the generated public key\.
 Additionally, you have to remove the line breaks in the generated public key\.
 The resulting value is a string of characters with no spaces or line breaks\.
+You must include the `p=` prefix as shown in the *Value* column in the table above\.

    Different providers have different procedures for updating DNS records\.
-The following table lists links to the documentation for several common providers\.
-This list isn't exhaustive and inclusion in this list isn’t an endorsement or recommendation of any company's products or services\.
+The following table includes links to the documentation for a few widely used DNS providers\.
+This list isn't exhaustive and doesn't signify endorsement; likewise, if your DNS provider isn't listed, it doesn't imply you can't use the domain with Amazon SES\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/ses/latest/dg/send-email-authentication-dkim-bring-your-own.html)

-## Step 3: Configure a domain to use BYODKIM<a name="send-email-authentication-dkim-bring-your-own-configure-identity"></a>
+## Step 3: Configure and verify a domain to use BYODKIM<a name="send-email-authentication-dkim-bring-your-own-configure-identity"></a>

 You can set up BYODKIM for both new domains \(that is, domains that you don't currently use to send email through Amazon SES\) and existing domains \(that is, domains that you've already set up to use with Amazon SES\) by using either the console or AWS CLI\.
 Before you use the AWS CLI procedures in this section, you first have to install and configure the AWS CLI\.
 For more information, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.\.